MicrosoftDocs/entra-docs/docs/identity-platform/scenario-web-app-sign-user-sign-in.md

 # [ASP.NET Core](#tab/aspnetcore)

-In previous versions of the ASP.NET core templates, the `Account` controller was embedded with the web app.
+In previous versions of the ASP.NET Core templates, the `Account` controller was embedded with the web app.
 That's no longer the case because the controller is now part of the **Microsoft.Identity.Web.UI** NuGet package.
 See [AccountController.cs](https://github.com/AzureAD/microsoft-identity-web/blob/master/src/Microsoft.Identity.Web.UI/Areas/MicrosoftIdentity/Controllers/AccountController.cs) for details.

 - Sets an OpenID redirect URI to `/Account/SignedOut` so that the controller is called back when Microsoft Entra ID has completed the sign-out.
 - Calls `Signout()`, which lets the OpenID Connect middleware contact the Microsoft identity platform `logout` endpoint.
 The endpoint then: